 Alternatively, beach lovers can soak up the sun on the rugged coastline of the Konkan Coast, and those up for a longer journey can experience the ancient Buddhist caves at Ajanta and Ellora.

-Those who want to drive to their destination, should plan to exit Mumbai outside of peak hours to cut down on travelling time.
+Those who want to drive to their destination should plan to exit Mumbai outside of peak hours to cut down on travelling time.
 Keep in mind that there aren't many decent places to stop for gas, food or bathrooms on Indian roads so plan accordingly.
-Wherever the destination, the lungs will always appreciate the cleaner air, the ears will thank you for a little peace and quiet, and expats be able to return to Mumbai feeling relaxed and rejuvenated.
+Wherever the destination, the lungs will always appreciate the cleaner air, the ears will enjoy a little peace and quiet, and expats are able to return to Mumbai feeling relaxed and rejuvenated.

 Recommended weekend breaks around Mumbai

 This quaint hill station on top of the Sahyadris Mountains is a great escape for those in need of fresh air and a glimpse of greenery; it's a true antithesis to Mumbai and even automobiles are prohibited.
 Attractions include walking paths in the forest, a Panorama Point (for lovely views of the sunrise), horseback rides yielding to various vistas, and the toy train – Matheran's one and only form of motorised transport.
 If one wants to avoid the crowds, visit during monsoon season.
 Otherwise, expats can expect this favourite hill station to be fairly busy on weekends and during the holidays.

 Aamby Valley City